855 words

 To restore a deleted user account, you need to go to the “Deleted Objects” container and select the user account that you want to restore, then click on the “Restore” button in the menu on the right.

-Please note that objects can only be restored during their lifetime, which by default is 180 days.
+Objects can only be restored during their lifetime, which by default is 180 days.

 The user account was successfully restored and reappeared in the Users container.